Bmmacomb/PiProjDbProg/README.txt

 this is the main class that runs the project

 FileOutput----------------------(>1% DONE)
-This will create an output file of the databases in XML or plain text;
+This will create an output file of the databases in XML

 NOTES ON THE DATABASE===================================